 Your race number includes a tear off baggage label and timing Bib Tag (you do not need to remove the bib tag from your race number).

 Please fasten your race number to the front of your t-shirt.
-If it is not displayed you may be pulled out of the race before the finish and you will not receive your medal or goody bag.
+If it is not displayed you may be pulled out of the race before the finish and you will not receive your medal.
 Please do not deface your race number: this is contrary to Scottish Athletics’ regulations and will lead to your disqualification.

 If you have a medical condition, provide as much information as possible on the reverse of your race number and put a red cross on the front.
 This is so the doctor and medical teams are aware of any existing medical condition should you require assistance on the course.